pyfar/sofar/docs/examples.rst

     sf.compare_sofa(sofa, sofa_read)
     >>> True

-This is it for the tour of SOFA and sofar.
-For the detailed documentation of sofar refer to the next page.
+This is it for the short tour of SOFA and sofar.
+For detailed information refer to the :ref:`documentation` documentation.

 .. _sofaconventions.org: https://sofaconventions.org